 Good to know: If in the database you find two languages mentioned for a partner university, you need to check whether enough courses are offered in your preferred language.
 Then you only need one proof of language.
 If you would like to take classes in both languages, you need to provide proof of your proficiency in each language.

-The contents of the database are based on the information currently available to us.
-We can therefore not guarantee that they are correct and up-to-date.
+The content of the database is based on the information currently available to us.
+We can therefore not guarantee that it is correct and up-to-date.
 If you notice any mistakes or inconsistencies, please contact the study abroad advisors of the International Office.

 If you have any questions regarding your stay abroad, here you can find the respective competent contact person at your school.
 They will advise you on any study-related aspects of your stay abroad, including the question of when a stay abroad can be best integrated in your degree program.